bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes.md

     tty: true        # docker run -t (tty)
 ```

+This is practically the same information as the ansible_client definition but we with four simple changes:

+- changed the node definition to webserver
+- defined the hostname for the system
+- pointed to a new dockerfile.
+This is not necassary but cleaner, we could have just used the same file.
+- added ports: - "127.0.0.1:8888:80".
+This line will expose our node to the local host and map port 8888 to the nodes port 80.

-This is practically the same information as the ansible_client definition but we have named it webserver and defined the hostname for the system and pointed to a new dockerfile.
-This will result in docker spinning up three seperate nodes on the next docker-compose up command.
+This will result in docker spinning up three seperate nodes on the next ```docker-compose up``` command.

-The last step required to setup our environment is to update the ./manager/ansible_hosts with the webserver node.
+The last step required to setup our environment is to update the ./manager/ansible_hosts in order to add the webserver node.
+We will not only add the hostname but include it into a new group called webservers.

 ```bash
 [foundation]